UnumID/types/README.md

 b) For generic types that are not directly persisted, i.e. `CredentialRequest`, the naming convention also ought to be the simplest.

-c) For generic types that represent a object consisting options for creating a persisted entity they should have succeeding `Options` naming convention.
+c) For generic types that represent an object consisting options for creating a persisted entity they should have succeeding `Options` naming convention.
 For example, `IssueCredentialOptions` or `EncryptedCredentialOptions`.

 d) Types explicitly for HTTP interfaces ought have a trailing `Dto`, i.e. `PresentationRequestDto`.
 This is often used to better represent for the JSON serialized attributes `createdAt` and `updatedAt` from `Date` to `string`.
 Furthermore, if the Data Transfer Object is different between the HTTP request verbs, i.e. GET and POST, then include in the type as such, `PresentationRequestPostDto`.